Insight

 I am often asked standard questions when discussing recruitment options with clients and prospects, I thought it would be good to give my answers;

-What are the key differences between a recruiter and a head-hunter
+What are the key differences between a recruiter and a head-hunter?

 For me, they key difference is the commitment and level of service.
 A recruiter typically works on many roles at the same time, spreading risk and working with candidates who are actively looking for a role.
 Sending these candidates to as many roles as possible, in the hope of making a placement.
 Head-hunters on the other hand commit to proper search, a proper process built to identify and attract the markets best talent, whether active or passive.
 This way of working builds a robust shortlist for the clients to choose from, in addition to developing the market for future hires.